-He/she completes, manages and handles documentation pertaining to attendance, leave, filing, classified material and staffing status.
-He/she also completes similar paper work to ease the workflow through the unit and provides the staff with current information in readily accessible form.
+- Completes, manages, and handles documentation pertaining to attendance, leave, filing, classified material, and staffing status and completes similar paperwork to ease the workflow through the unit and provides the staff with current information in readily accessible form.

-He/she manages the unit Director's and the Deputy Director’s activity schedule and reminds them of appointments.
-On own initiative and discretion, he/she establishes priorities, sets up, reschedules, or refuses appointments, accepts or declines invitations to meetings, and arranges for representation by a subordinate official when necessary and appropriate.
+- Manages the unit Director's and the Deputy Director's activity schedule and reminds them of appointments and, on own initiative and discretion, establishes priorities, sets up, reschedules, or refuses appointments, accepts or declines invitations to meetings, and arranges for representation by a subordinate official when necessary and appropriate.

-Working with the OGAC Travel Officer and counter-parts in embassies around the world, he/she makes all necessary arrangements for travel, arranging schedule of visits, making transportation and hotel reservations, notifying organizations and officials to be visited, keeping in touch with the staff enroute, drafting thank-you letters after the staff’s return, and submitting travel vouchers and reports.
+- Working with the OGAC Travel Officer and counterparts in embassies around the world, makes all necessary arrangements for travel, arranging schedule of visits, making transportation and hotel reservations, notifying organizations and officials to be visited, keeping in touch with the staff enroute, drafting thank-you letters after the staff's return, and submitting travel vouchers and reports.